Tuition Stabilization Plan (Pre-payment)

 A: TSP allows a student to prepay tuition for future semesters, and the college guarantees that the student's tuition rate will not increase over the entire prepaid period.

 A: Prepayments are accepted for a minimum of four semesters (two years) and a maximum of eight semesters (four years) of full-time academic study.

-A: In the event a student leaves the College, any tuition paid for semesters not begun will be refunded.
-If a student leaves during a semester in progress, the refund for that semester will be based on the College's refund policy as published in the College Catalogue.
+A: In the event a student leaves the college, any tuition paid for semesters not begun will be refunded.
+If a student leaves during a semester in progress, the refund for that semester will be based on the college's refund policy as published in the college Catalog.